keeday/LanistaBrowser/README.md

 ## FAQ

-**Will the browser be available for other systems?**
+**Will the browser be available for other platforms?**

 Yes, an Android version is planned.
 The framework (Avalonia) allows builds for Mac, iOS, and Linux.
-However, building, testing, and releasing for these platforms is currently not something I am capable of, as I do not use any of these systems.
+However, building, testing, and releasing for these platforms is currently not something I am capable of, as I do not use any of these platforms.
 I am happy to try to build for these systems, but I will need assistance in testing before I publish.
+Please contact me if you're interested in helping.

 **Do you have a roadmap?**